The 4 Types of Garage Doors

 Another option for an automated garage door is a sectional garage door.

-These boast all the benefits of a roller with the appearance of a more common up-and-over door.
+Sectionals feature the automation of a roller with the appearance of an up-and-over door.

 Sectional garage doors rise within the opening and hinges itself along the ceiling.
 This allows the full width and height of the opening to remain clear.